Wait goes on for Williams as inspired Halep wins Wimbledon

 If she thought she could put down an early marker she was mistaken as three unforced errors in the opening game handed Halep an unexpected gift of an early break.

 Halep grew in stature and could not miss.
-Williams, on the other hand, looked tight and lacked any feel.
+Williams, on the other hand, looked tight and lacked feel.

 There was strong support for Williams, including of the royal variety with friend Meghan Markle joining the Duchess of Cambridge in a crammed Royal Box.